ibnaleem/gnupg-discord/docs/README.md

 $ git checkout -b branch-name
 ```
 ### Make the Desired Changes
 Now, you can proceed to make your desired changes to the project.
-Whether it's fixing grammer mistakes, adding new material to chapters, improving documentation, or optimizing exercises, your efforts will be instrumental in enhancing the project.
+Whether it's fixing bugs, adding new features, improving documentation, or optimizing code, your efforts will be instrumental in enhancing the project.

 ### Commit and Push Changes
 Once you have made the necessary changes, commit your work using the following commands: